Amtrak & Via Rail Canada User Guide

 a very scenic area.

 You view several volcanoes in the distance, including Mount Baker and Mount Olympus.
-Baker is still quietly active.
+Baker remains very quietly active.

-Currently, the Cascade trip works best northbound, especially
+Currently, the Cascade trip works best northbound or southbound in the morning, especially

 during the winter.